oVirt/ovirt-site/source/feature/ui.html.md

 **A "Backup Status" side tab will be added to the "Configure" dialog [0]**.

-The "Backup Status" section will include information about the files and engine data-base backup status of the engine (and no other backup type at this point).
+The "Backup Status" section will include information about the files and data-base backup status **of the engine only** (and no other backup type at this point, e.g. dwh).

 It will include: